anoma/nspec/docs/tutorial/engines/template/engine_dynamics.juvix.md

     e.g., in
     [`receive do`-statements](https://hexdocs.pm/elixir/main/processes.html#sending-and-receiving-messages)
     in Elixir,
-    we may match a subset of the arguments.
+    we may match a subset of the arguments of a message tag.
     The type of matchable arguments defines
     which arguments possibly will be matched.
+    Note that some ímportant arguments may already be covered by the arguments of the action label.

     Form

-    : An algebraic data type or record type followed by a definition list that describes for each constructor the action labels that are relevant.
+    : An algebraic data type or record type followed by a definition list that describes for each action tag (or, equivalently, each constructor), the corresponding action effects,
+    in broad terms.

 ## Precomputation results

 !!! note

-    Guard evaluation may involve non-trivial computations,
+    Guard evaluation may involve non-trivial computation
-    which should not have to be repeated in the associated action.
+    that should not have to be repeated in the computation of the actions effects.
     Thus,
-    we have a third input for actions, which are arbitrary precomputation results.
+    we have a third input for action functions, which is meant to relay any precomputation results beyond matching and label computation.

     Form

-    : A type definition with an explanation of the purpose.
+    : A type definition with an explanation of its purpose.

 ## [Guarded Action ⟨$i$⟩] `{` $1<i<k$, i.e. $k$ such sections `}`